Disease/Disorder

 Functional assessment

 Patients should be individually evaluated for independence with activities of daily living, transfers, mobility, and balance in the setting of bone metastases.
-The home and social supportive environment should be assessed as well to maximize patient mobility.
+The home and social supportive environment should be assessed to maximize patient mobility, with an emphasis on patient and caregiver education.

 Laboratory studies